conduktor/conduktor-gateway-demos/chaos/Readme.md

 In this demo we will inject the following disruptions with Conduktor Gateway and observe the result:

-* Broken Broker - Inject intermittent errors in client connections to brokers
+* Simulate Broken Brokers - Inject intermittent errors in client connections to brokers
 * Duplication - Simulate request duplication
-* Leader Election - Simulate leader elections on the underlying Kafka cluster
+* Simulate Leader Election Errors - Simulate leader elections on the underlying Kafka cluster
-* Random Bytes - Add random bytes to message data
+* Simulate message corruption - Add random bytes to message data
-* Slow Broker - Introduce intermittent latency in broker communication
+* Simulate Slow Broker - Introduce intermittent latency in broker communication
-* Slow Topic - Introduce latency for specific topics
+* Slow Producers & Consumers - Introduce latency for specific topics
-* Invalid Schema Id - Simulate broker responses as if the schema provided in a message was invalid.
+* Simulate Invalid Schema Id - Simulate broker responses as if the schema provided in a message was invalid

 ### Architecture diagram
 ![architecture diagram](images/chaos.png "chaos")